Interview Questions About Not Being Promoted at Work

 The more prepared you are, the more confident and self-assured you will appear at the interview.
 These are two of the key traits they will be looking for in candidates to fill higher level positions.

 Best Answers to Lack of Promotion Questions

-For example, perhaps your prior employer required a master's degree for the next level position and a master's degree is not a key qualification for your target job.
+For example, perhaps your prior employer required a master's degree for the next level position, and a master's degree is not a key qualification for your target job.
 It’s possible that your years of experience have given you more in real life applications, which will allow you to bring a more grounded perspective to the position.

-In addition, don’t forget to mention anything you’ve done to improve yourself.
+Also, don’t forget to mention anything you’ve done to improve yourself.
 If you have recently completed a degree or some other type of training which upgrades your skills or credentials, then you should mention that as a reason why you are now better positioned for a higher-level job.